HikariTJU/LD/README.md

 - **LD for Lightweight Detectors**

-  Evaluate on the main distillation only.
+  Evaluate on the main distillation region only.
   |  Teacher  | Student | Training Epochs  |  AP   | AP50  | AP75  |
   | :-------: | :-----: | :-------------:  | :---: | :---: | :---: |
   |    --     |  R-18   |        4        | 51.8  | 75.8  | 56.3  |